By continue browsing you accept some data about your usage may be collected.

 This two-year-long master degree in Games is a programme for aspiring Game Developers from the IT University of Copenhagen and it's entirely taught in English.
 The structure of the courses is partly fixed, but there is a great flexibility in terms of electives and projects, allowing the students to develop their skills in many different ways.

 Most of the courses from this programme require a team project to be handed in, as well as written reports to reflect and explain the work behind the final product.
-Many of the games created during this master ended up being small games, which can be found in my portfolio.
+Many of the games created during this master ended up being small games, some of which can be found in my portfolio.

 This three-year-long bachelor degree in Computer Science was entirely taught in Italian at the University of Padua.
 The structure of the courses was mostly fixed, with just two elective courses.
 Many exams required some practical projects to be carried out, either by the individual student or in a team.